Understanding the Menace of Ransomware

 Common attack vectors remain consistent: the phishing email, artfully disguised as legitimate communication, lures unsuspecting users into downloading malicious payloads.
 Unsecured remote desktop connections, once a convenience for employees doing remote work, now serve as open doors for cyber adversaries.
 And, of course, software vulnerabilities—gaps left unplugged—become golden opportunities for malware to seep through.

 Importantly, it's a misconception that only vast corporations are at risk.
 Whether it's a budding technology startup or a global conglomerate, every employee, every network node, every device, and every digital data touchpoint is susceptible.
-The more we understand these malicious practices, the better we are able to develop and implement ways to mitigate them.
+The more we understand these malicious practices, the better we can develop and implement ways to mitigate them.

 In the battle against ransomware, a singular approach is insufficient.
 It demands a symphony of collaborative security efforts, harmonizing to detect, deter, protect, and, as always, keep your team protected.